vincent507cpu/nlp/README.md

-# This is the official repo of my study in 人工智能与自然语言处理.
+# This is the official repo of my study in Artificial Intelligence and Natural Language Processing.